-Dad and I both starred at each other in surprise.
-It took Big Bear longer to say Rachel.
+Dad and I both stared at each other in surprise.
+It took Big Bear longer to say, Rachel.
 So, we tried a nickname.
 First, we tried Ray, my most common nickname, but he kept looking over at his toy Sting Ray we got from the Bahamas.
 Seeing the confusion, we settled for Rach.
 And Rach stuck.
 Everyone in the Bear House calls me Rach.
-Big Bear, Mom, Dad, Grandma and Grandpa.
+Big Bear, Mom, Dad, Grandma, and Grandpa.

 I’ve always liked being called Rach.
 No one in my family ever calls me it.
 It’s like I have my own exclusive identify with the Bears, only to be said by my Day-Fam.

 He says Rachel all the time now.
-When the Gymboree teachers hugs, and kisses him, he reaches out for me and says “Rachel, Rachel.”
+When the Gymboree teachers hug and kisses him, he reaches out to me and says “Rachel, Rachel.”
 When I walked in the house in the morning or leave in the afternoon, he says my name over and over.

 It’s fun that to both boys I have two different names.
 It’s clear that to BB I will always be Rach and to LB I feel I’ll always be Rachel.